improbable-eng/zeuz-unreal-demo/README.md

     - The body for this `POST` request is as follows (filled with example data):
     ```json
     {
-      "ccu": 12,
+      "Ccu": 12,
-      "ip": "123.45.67.89",
+      "IP": "123.45.67.89",
-      "port": 29000
+      "Port": 29000
     }
     ```

-The matchmaker expects periodic updates from the game server indicating that it is accepting client connections.
+The matchmaker expects periodic updates from the game server indicating that it is accepting client connections ('ready').
-If it does not receive any updates from a game server after a set interval, it marks the game server as stale and no longer routes clients to it.
+If it does not receive any updates from a game server after a set interval, it marks the game server as 'not ready' and no longer routes clients to it.
 Clients can query the matchmaker for available game servers.

 For this example, the matchmaker used can be found [here](https://github.com/improbable/zeuz-demo).